 Engineering skin stem cells to become patient-specific dopamine-producing neurons, the goal is to implant the neurons developed from a patient’s own skin cells to alleviate or prevent Parkinson’s motor symptoms of tremor, rigidity and slowness.

-Having worked together since 2006 at the Neuroregeneration Research Institute, Drs Isacson and Hallett’s lab is accelerating the treatment of Parkinson’s disease and other degenerative brain disorders.
-The lab’s novel research team has a keen focus on improving individuals’ lives, and their work has been the basis for numerous innovations that are creating hope for patients and their families.
+Having worked together since 2006 at the Neuroregeneration Research Institute, Drs Isacson and Hallett are accelerating the treatment of Parkinson’s disease and other degenerative brain disorders.
+Their research team has a keen focus on improving individuals’ lives, and their work has been the basis for numerous innovations that are creating hope for patients and their families.

 The lab works to move the field forward by approaching new treatments using novel findings in the modeling of synaptic and neuroplasticity responses.
 This effort includes new basic neuroscience models for neurodegenerative diseases, such as Parkinson’s disease, as well as cognitive models for aging research and neuropsychiatrically linked diseases.